Cyber Monday may be over, but great prices are here to stay.

 The next step up from a steamer basket is a bamboo steamer.
 Common in Asian cooking, a bamboo basket also sits in a pot of water for its food steam bath.

 Once steaming becomes a regular part of your cooking routine, a countertop food steamer is the way to go because it takes the guesswork out of the process.

 Food steamers come in a number of sizes and shapes, and while they generally perform the same function, there are myriad options.
-Below, we’ll discuss what to look for in a countertop steamer.

 As with most kitchen appliances, not all food steamers are created equally.
 Not only do they vary in size and shape, they also range in design, materials, and even where the steam-generating water tank is situated.

 Follow these tips to find the right steamer for you:

 There is good reason to be particular about the timer on your electric food steamer.
 Models with numeric dials tend to fade over time from steam exposure, making them difficult to read.
 Units like the Viante Intellisteam use digital controls, which tend to last longer than dial controls.
 In fact, the Viante has three separate food compartments with individual controls for each area.